Yeageren/java-project/README.md

 4. Once you have the table set up change the password of the JDBC connection statements in the code ( search for the password in your code ),to your own sql environment’s password.
 If this is not done you will encounter and SQL exception.

 5.Once you make these changes and set up your table like this you can run the code effectively from the Main.java file.
 Make sure you make at least ONE entry before you run our code.
 This is because our code needs a card number to begin with.

+NOTE: PLEASE REFER TO 'project description.pdf' FILE TO UNDERSTAND THINGS BETTER.

+RUNNING THE CODE:

 6.Download the zippedCodeFiles.zip